 As long as you're over 18, you can help out as an adult volunteer in Scouting.
 There is no upper age limit for adult volunteers.
 If you are aged between 14 to 18, there is the option of becoming a Young Leader.

 We are always looking for people to help out.
 Take a look at our current vacancies.

 When can my child join Scouting?

 Starting age for Beavers is usually 6, but this will depend upon the Scout Group’s own waiting list policies.
 Looking ahead, children can join Cubs from around the age of 8 and Scouts from 10 and a half.
 Explorer Scouting starts at 14 and runs until Scouts are 18.

 How much does it cost?

-The subscription is currently £34.00 per term, payable at the start of the term.
-If you child is joining 1st Malmesbury (King Athelstan) Scout Group for the first time (rather than moving from one section to another) then there is a joining fee of £10.
+The subscription is payable at the start of the term.
+If your child is joining 1st Malmesbury (King Athelstan) Scout Group for the first time (rather than moving from one section to another) then there is a joining fee to cover the cost of the necker and badges.
 We give new joiners a few weeks to see if they enjoy it before asking you to pay the subscription.
 The Subscriptions help to cover the cost of renting the St Mary’s Hall, Capitation (Scout Insurance) and things like badges and materials for activities carried out at the regular meetings.
-Some other activities such as camps, may incur extra costs.
-The joining fee covers the cost of neckerchiefs, badges etc. If at any point paying for either subscriptions or for activities becomes an issue, please speak to one of the leaders.
+Some other activities such as camps may incur extra costs.
+The joining fee covers the cost of neckerchiefs, badges etc. If at any point paying for either subscription or for activities becomes an issue, please speak to one of the leaders.